inform-us/requirements_specifications/informus/content/info_buttons_floorplans.md

 **Classification**

-**Eating and Drinking**: The latest diet intake reading is 'normal diet', 'soft diet', 'pureed' or 'nutritional supplements'.
+**Eating and Drinking**: Patient is on 'normal diet', 'soft diet', 'pureed' or 'nutritional supplements'.

 **Sips of water**: Patient is having sips and has not had normal diet, soft diet, pureed or nutritional supplements since 00:00 today.